 Independent living – UK Government assessment

-- The UK Government has failed to meet targets set out in its Transforming Care programme (2015): in February 2020 there were still 2,170 people with learning disabilities or autism living in inpatient units in England and 58% of them had been detained for over two years.
+- The UK Government has failed to meet targets set in its 2015 Transforming Care programme.
+In August 2021 there were still 2,040 people with learning disabilities or autism in inpatient units in England and 56% of them had been detained for over two years.
 The UK Government has established a minister-led delivery board to oversee progress and committed to publishing a detailed action plan.

-- Although Care Act easements were not widely used in England, there is evidence that social care provision has nonetheless significantly reduced – coupled with increasing demand, this has wide-ranging implications for enjoyment of the right to independent living.
+- Although Care Act easements were not widely used in England, there is evidence that social care provision has nonetheless significantly reduced during the pandemic.
+Coupled with increasing demand, this has wide-ranging implications for enjoyment of the right to independent living.

 Read more about the UK and Welsh Governments’ actions on independent living.